rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 5B16.
 Bibliographic volumes vs. physical volumes
-If the number of bibliographic volumes differs from the number of physical volumes in which a publication is actually issued, give the number of bibliographic volumes followed by “in” and the number of physical volumes.
+If the number of bibliographic volumes differs from the number of physical volumes in which a publication is actually issued, give the number of bibliographic volumes followed by "in" and the number of physical volumes.
 Give details of the publication’s numbering in a note, unless the numbering is given in a contents note (see 7B10).
 3 v. in 5